Smoking and Pregnancy

 - asthma and respiratory infections

 - increased risk of sudden infant death syndrome (SIDS)

 - intellectual development deficiency

 The mother, too, may experience problems during her pregnancy as a result of smoking, including, but not limited to, the following:

 - placental complications

 Researchers believe the effects of carbon monoxide (which reduces oxygen in the blood) and nicotine (which stimulates certain hormones) cause many of these adverse effects.

-However, if a woman quits smoking early in her pregnancy, she increases her chance of delivering a healthy baby.
+However, according to the US Food and Drug Administration (FDA), if a woman quits smoking early in her pregnancy, she increases her chance of delivering a healthy baby.